leric2/GROMORA-harmo/documentation/level1.md

 ### Level 1 file naming

 Implement specific names depending on the calibration outlier detection or calibration/integration time for level 1a/b.

+### Simplify dimensions on some variables

+Some variables are actually not depending on the time (like *altitude*, *latitude*, ...) but still have a time dimension.
+On the contrary, some variables like *frequencies* have a time dimension for the level 1b but not on the level 1a (historical reasons...).

+This is not a key point but could be harmonized and critical when appending different days ?